-10The inverse hyperbolic sine of x is defined $arcsinh(x) = ln(x + \sqrt{x^2 + 1})$.
+&lt;sup>13The inverse hyperbolic sine of x is defined $arcsinh(x) = ln(x + \sqrt{x^2 + 1})$ .

-11I also repeated the analysis additionally controlling for employment in transportation and warehousing, healthcare and social services, other service industry, and the meat processing sector.
+&lt;sup>14I also repeated the analysis additionally controlling for employment in transportation and warehousing, healthcare and social services, other service industry, and the meat processing sector.
 I do not include all of these controls in the main analysis because these industries do not typically experience large variation in employment within the year.
 However, the addition of more sector employment controls had little to no effect on the estimated coefficients on FVH employment.